Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 ---

 ####          **Introduction**
 You will need a credit card to set up billing.
-However, it will be free if you meet the [requirements](./NS_FreeTier.md).
+It will [cost](./NS_FreeTier.md) $0.02 per month or less.
+In Australia and China, it will cost a bit more.

+We provide information about Google Cloud Nightscout here.
+There are other options.
+It is only you who can decide if this is the right option for you or not.
+Your objective should be to choose the best option for controlling your, or your loved one's, diabetes under the supervision of a medical professional.
+And you should not accept pressure from anyone who may want to convince you to use their product.
+We have no financial incentive tied to the use of this software.

 To complete installation, you will need to go through the first 5 items on the list below.
 You will need to use menus.
 [This](./HowToMenu.md) explains what to expect when using the menus.
 If you have followers, you will also need to complete item 6 after.
 It will take a while (about 90 minutes) to complete the entire setup.